davidgiga1993/mixing-station-docs/docs/layers.md

 ## Sends on Fader
-On the right side you can select which mixes should be shown in the sends on fader list of the app.
+On the right side you can select which mixes should be shown in the "sends on fader" list of the app.
 It is also possible to change the order of the items.

 You can reset the configuration to the default using the top menu.